katysaintin/hors-kadre-yvelines/articles/27_IA_TaxesMediumEN.md

 *"Knowledge belongs to everyone."* — Marie Curie

-*"Except apparently when an AI is the one explaining it."* — Katy Ho, 2026
+*"Except apparently when an AI is the one explaining it."* — Katy Saintin, 2026

-*E=HK² — The deeper you dig, the bigger the explosion. 💥*

 ---